sayavc/Niux/README.md

 #end
 ];
 ```
-In that case `home.packages = [` will be used as `start` marker
+In that case `home.packages = [` will be used as the `start` marker

 When you run `niux -Hi firefox`, it inserts the package after the start marker.
-When you run `niux -Hr firefox`, it removes it — but only between the markers, so the rest of your config is never touched.
+When you run `niux -Hr firefox`, it removes it — but only between the markers, so the rest of your configuration is never touched.

-> Markers are configurable via your config
+> Markers are configurable via your configuration

 ## Installation

-## With flakes (standalone home-manager)
+### With flakes (standalone home-manager)

 Add to your `flake.nix` inputs: